puuu/MQTT433gateway/README.md

 ![MQTT433gateway box](hardware/MQTT433gateway_photo.jpg) ![MQTT433gateway box open](hardware/MQTT433gateway_photo_inside.jpg)

-The Software is primary written for ESP8266 devices.
+The Software is primarily written for ESP8266 devices.
 It is tested with an
 [Adafruit HUZZAH ESP8266](https://www.adafruit.com/product/2471), but any other ESP8266 board should be fine too.
 The circuitry can be